Lequyerj/MuscleFibre/README.md

 # Installation
 If you don't already have anaconda, install it by following instrctions at this link: https://docs.anaconda.com/anaconda/install/.

+You will also need to have ImageJ installed: https://imagej.nih.gov/ij/download.html.

 Open Anaconda Prompt and enter the following commands to create a new conda environment and install the required packages:

 ```python